Key Tronic (NASDAQ:KTCC) Updates Q1 2022 Earnings Guidance

 Key Tronic (NASDAQ:KTCC) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.070-$0.120 for the period.
 The company issued revenue guidance of $125 million-$135 million.

-Key Tronic (NASDAQ:KTCC) last released its quarterly earnings data on Tuesday, July 6th.
+Key Tronic (NASDAQ:KTCC) last issued its earnings results on Tuesday, July 6th.
 The technology company reported $0.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.11 by ($0.03).
-Key Tronic had a net margin of 1.12% and a return on equity of 4.69%.
-The firm had revenue of $134.60 million for the quarter.
+The company had revenue of $134.60 million during the quarter.
+Key Tronic had a net margin of 0.84% and a return on equity of 4.88%.

 Key Tronic Corporation, doing business as KeyTronicEMS Co, provides electronic manufacturing services (EMS) and solutions to original equipment manufacturers in the United States and internationally.
 The company offers integrated electronic and mechanical engineering, assembly, sourcing and procurement, logistics, and new product testing services.